-And this week, we’ve announced something that’s been in the works for quite awhile – the Indie Travel Manifesto – and we wanted to highlight one of the aspects of the Manifesto that’s important to us at BootsnAll and, we hope, important to you, too.
+Last week, we re-introduced the Indie Travel Manifesto, first launched in 2012.
+Today we want to highlight one of the aspects of the Manifesto that’s important to us at BootsnAll and, we hope, important to you, too.

 We know.
 It sounds weird.
 It looks weird.
 But hear us out.